Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

 Time you should spend on the Champs-Elysées: 1 hour

-2) The Eiffel Tower
+2) Visit the Eiffel Tower

 tour eiffel